merely-useful/py-rse/index.md

 a \gref{product manager}{product_manager} decides how important items are,\index{product manager}\index{project!product manager}
 while a \gref{project manager}{project_manager} is responsible for estimating effort\index{project manager}\index{project!project manager}
 and tracking progress.
-In a typical research software project, the principal investigator either makes the decision or delegates that responsibility (and authority) to the lead developer.
+In a typical research software project the principal investigator either makes the decision or delegates that responsibility (and authority) to the lead developer.